 Annual multi-arts festival bringing a thrilling mix of live music, performance and visual art to the East End of Glasgow.
-Now in its eighth year, this trailblazing event promises a stellar line-up of gigs, performances and art installations throughout the building with pop-up food and drink available all day.
+Now in its eighth year, this trailblazing event promises a stellar line-up of gigs, performances and art installations throughout the building with food and drink available all day and pop up food from Soul Food Sisters.

 IDRIS ACKAMOOR AND THE PYRAMIDS, legendary West coast intergalactic jazz mavericks, return to Platform following their new album release An Angel Fell (Strut).
 Expect psychedelia, cosmic jazz and the healing power of music from this theatrical spiritual jazz ensemble.